artmarkov/fm2/ReadMe.md

 FCKConfig.ImageBrowserURL = '[Path to Filemanager]/index.html' ;
 ```

+> I have not tested CKEditor, please give me feedback if you do

 **(3b)** If you are integrating the FileManager with CKEditor 3.x or higher, simply set the URL when you configure your instance, like so:

 ```javascript